d-j-e/SNPPar_test/README.md

   note: the SNP tables need to be unpacked before using.

 ## published datasets
 These are self-contained datasets, including reference(s), tree and snp_table(s) required to run SNPPar.
-The instructions for each are below in **10.
-Published Datasets**.
+The instructions for each are below in [10.
+Published Datasets](https://github.com/d-j-e/SNPPar_test#10-published-datasets).

 # 1. Explanation of simulated data